Where to Buy Scented Incense Matches for the Bathroom

 - The incense matches don't work as well as Lysol, or other air fresheners.

 - Or, another fierce competitor: the candle.
 People love their candles.

 Perception is the key, and the incense match works the best.

 Your smell receptors are extremely sensitive to sulfur dioxide, a chemical released after a match is lit.
-The human body is able to sense an minute amount of this in the air and it will take precedent over the commonplace smell of feces.
+The human body is able to sense a minute amount of this in the air, and it will take precedence over the commonplace smell of feces.
 There is no real evidence that the smoke is absorbing the smell, or the flames are burning it away.
-All evidence points to the fact that an incense match, lit in the bathroom after healthy a deuce--a ripe #2--is simply masking the smell; effectively distracting your senses from it.
+All evidence points to the fact that an incense match, lit in the bathroom after healthy a deuce is simply masking the smell; effectively distracting your senses from it.